TaygaHoshi/tt-project/Content/Player Characters.md

 Player characters are the other part, alongside the Game Master, of Sigil of Uchma.
 This page will go over the basics of character creation.

 # Character Creation
-## Branches
+## Paths and Branches
-Each player character starts with a primary branch and a secondary branch.
-A particular combination of these two is called a class.
-Some of the class combinations are:
+Each player character starts with a path and a branch.
-1. Hawk tamer (Survival + Beast mastery)
-2. Necromancer (Shamanism + Underworld Magic)
-3. Puppet Master (Performing + Beast mastery)

-Each class gets its own class mechanic,

 ### Aptitudes
 A player character gains one aptitude point each level starting from level 1.
 Aptitude points can be spent on either Potency (P) or Control (C):